Numbernull/Numbernull/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-🔭 # I am currently studying as a Java web developer.
+- 🌱 I am currently studying as a Java web developer....

+- 📫 How to reach me : numbernull23@gmail.com / numbernull@naver.com

+- 🤔 I’m looking for help with : I am looking for a mentor to help my Java web developer.

+I am a 26 year old male Korean.
+I don't speak English, and the contents inside were translated through Google Translator.
+Hahaha, I'm a high school graduate and I'm challenging because I want to get a job as a web developer as a non-major!